ayonli/ngrpc/README.md

 *[go to GitHub for this Doc](https://github.com/ayonli/ngrpc) and the related files.*
 *By combining these files, this project itself serves as an example of using NgRPC in real world.*

-*TIP: there is a sister project [GoRPC](https://github.com/ayonli/gorpc) which functions like this* *one but is written in and for Golang.*
+*TIP: there is a sister project [GoRPC](https://github.com/ayonli/gorpc) which functions similar to* *this one but is written in and for Golang.*

 ## Install